joostvdg/joostvdg.github.io/docs/blogs/docker-graceful-shutdown.md

 Not only does this increase the reliability of your application, but it also increases that of the cluster it lives in.
 As you can not always know in advance where your application runs, you might not even be the one putting it in a docker container, make sure your application knows how to quit!

+NOTE: The previous paragraph sounds confusing.

 Graceful shutdown is not unique to Docker, as it permeates Linux's best practices for quite some years before Docker's existence.
 However, applying them to Docker container adds extra dimensions.

+NOTE: The previous paragraph sounds confusing.

+NOTE: The subtitle is "The case for graceful shutdown" and yet you did not explain the case.
+For example, terminating pending requests before shutdown.

 ## Start Good So You Can End Well

 When you sign up for an apartment, you probably have to sign a contract detailing your rights and obligations.
 The more you state explicitly, the easier it is to deal with bad behaving neighbors.
-This holds the same when running a process; we should make sure we set the rules, obligations, and expectations from the start.
+The same is true for running processes; we should make sure that we set the rules, obligations, and expectations from the start.

 As we say in Dutch: a good beginning is half the work.
-We will start with how you can run a process in a container that is beneficial to Graceful Shutdown.
+We will start with how you can run a process in a container with a process that shuts down gracefully.

 There are many ways to start a process in a Docker container.
 I prefer to make things easy to understand and easy to know what to expect.
 So this article deals with processes started by commands in a Dockerfile.

+NOTE: The second sentence sets expectations that you will make things easy, but the third sentence does not follow on that promise.
+It's as if they're not connected.

 There are several ways to run a command in a Dockerfile.

+NOTE: We do not run a command in a Dockerfile but in a container.
+Dockerfile specifies how will a command be executed.

 These are as follows: